 As you create enriched experiences through innovative technology, you will be encouraged to transform your original design visions into market opportunities.

 The program is addressed to candidates who have a first-level degree and/or professional experience in design (product, visual, graphic, media, or web design) or in architecture, computer science, or engineering.

 It is also open to candidates with experience in communication science, psychology, sociology, or equivalent, if they are motivated by interest in information design and have a strong portfolio.

-All courses are taught in English, so a knowledge of the English language is essential.
-Click “Requirements” for details.
+All courses are taught in English.
+A high level of proficiency in the English language is required.

 Interaction design is a rapidly growing discipline increasingly in demand across the private and public sectors.
 Graduates can find roles at established companies or launch a career as self-employed consultants and entrepreneurs.

 - Visual designer